 2000s: The Tracksuit

-Ah yes, the decade of the tracksuit.
-Beloved by the likes of Jennifer Lopez, Paris Hilton, and Britney Spears throughout the early- to mid-aughts, Juicy Couture's terry cloth and velour sweatsuits are already a nostalgic item that certain celebs—not to mention the brand itself—are trying to bring back.
+Ah, yes, the decade of the tracksuit.
+Beloved by the likes of J.Lo, Paris Hilton, and Britney Spears throughout the early- to mid-aughts, Juicy Couture's terry cloth and velour sweatsuits are already a nostalgic item that certain celebs—not to mention the brand itself—are trying to bring back.
 Graphic T-shirts ("Team Aniston" versus "Team Jolie," anyone?), bare midriffs, and logo-heavy It bags also reigned supreme.
-(Hopefully, the trucker-hat trend will stay firmly in 2004.
-Though, some celebs are attempting to revive it.)
+(Hopefully, the trucker-hat trend will stay firmly in 2004, though some celebs are attempting to revive it.)

 With six and a half years of the decade behind us, we feel safe in our predictions as to which trends will endure most over time.
 Skinny jeans came into their own this decade after gradually making their way into the mainstream, and despite endless articles heralding their death, they're not likely to be going anywhere anytime soon.
 Same goes for athleisure (and, to a smaller extent, its more ephemeral cousin, normcore): Now that we've experienced the joys of walking around in sneakers, tees, and hoodies all day while still looking stylish, who would want to go back?